mhabib555/modem/README.md

     * address `String` receiver number.

-* message `Object`
-    * text `String` message body.
-Longs messages will be splitted and sent in multiple parts transparently.
-    * receiver `String` receiver number.
-    * encoding `String`.
-'16bit' or '7bit'.
-Use 7bit in case of English messages.

 callback `Fucntion`(err, references) is called when sending is done.
   * references `Array` contains reference ids for each part of sent message.
 (A message may take up to several parts)